-The mission of the Ambulance Wish Western Australia is to fulfil the wishes of terminally ill patients who are no longer mobile and unable to travel without medical intervention, equipment and support.
+The mission of Ambulance Wish Western Australia is to fulfil the wishes of terminally ill people who are no longer mobile and unable to travel without medical intervention, equipment and support.
 Medically trained volunteers and adapted ambulances provide the means to make these last dreams come true.

 It’s usually the little things that mean the most to a person nearing the end of their life, but these can seem impossible.